Tuesday, January 2018

 All entrants may be considered for the Social Good Award and/or the Environmental Leadership Award.
 A winner in each of these categories will be selected.
 For the Social Good Award, projects must advance social equity and have a positive impact on the collective realm.
 For the Environmental Leadership Award, projects must show sensitivity and respect for the use and management of natural resources throughout their lifecycle, especially with respect to materials and energy use.
 Projects may be entered in one or both categories.

-- Entries must be submitted and received via the online entry system by 12 noon EST on February 21, 2017.
+- Entries must be submitted and received via the online entry system by 12 noon EST on the submission deadline.

 - Full payment must be received by the submission deadline.
 Entries submitted without the appropriate submission fee will not be eligible for judging.
 Payments are only accepted online.